Tiling in some nonpositively curved groups: Main results

 If \(\Gamma\) has a single vertex, then \(A_\Gamma\) is a cyclic group.
 If \(\Gamma\) has two vertices, then it is called a \emph{dihedral Artin group}, and it is known that \(A_\Gamma\) is an extension of a cyclic group by a free product of cyclic groups \cite[Section 2]{CHR}.
 Since being monotileable is closed under extensions and free products, \(A_\Gamma\) is monotileable.
 Finally, if \(\Gamma\) has more than three vertices, then \(A_\Gamma\) is acylindrically hyperbolic \cite[Theorem A]{Vaskou}, whence Theorem~\ref{thmA} applies. \end{proof}

 We conclude with some questions.
 In \cite[Theorem 1.5]{Sisto}, Sisto shows that non-virtually cyclic \(\operatorname{CAT}(0)\) groups containing a rank one isometry are acylindrically hyperbolic.
 Hence Theorem~\ref{thmA} applies to many \(\operatorname{CAT}(0)\) groups.
-However, there are \(\operatorname{CAT}(0)\) groups that are not known to be monotileable (for example, the groups constructed in \cite{Leary_minasyan} which are \(\operatorname{CAT}(0)\), not acylindrically hyperbolic, and not residually finite).
+However, there are \(\operatorname{CAT}(0)\) groups that are not known to be monotileable (for example, the groups constructed in \cite{Burger_Mozes} are finitely presented, \(\operatorname{CAT}(0)\), simple, and not acylindrically hyperbolic).

 \begin{question} Are \(\operatorname{CAT}(0)\) groups monotileable? \end{question}

 The rank-rigidity conjecture posits that an infinite discrete group \(G\) acting geometrically on an irreducible \(\operatorname{CAT}(0)\) space \(X\) either contains a rank one isometry, or else \(X\) is a higher rank Riemannian symmetric space or Euclidean building \cite{Ballman_Buyalo}.
 It may be possible to leverage the geometry of the spaces in the latter category to understand tilings.